Xiaofuhe/QC-pipeline-Tracula/README.md

 # DTIQC
-- a quality control pipeline for TRACULA
+- A Quality Control Pipeline for TRACULA

 ## Overview